-The sectors shown on the matrix table are: the UK total economy; non-financial corporations; financial corporations with component sectors presented also - monetary financial institutions, other financial intermediaries and auxiliaries, and insurance corporations and pension funds; general government with component sectors presented also - central government and local government; households and non-profit institutions serving households; and rest of the world.
+The sectors shown on the matrix table are: the UK total economy; non-financial corporations; financial corporations with component sectors also presented - monetary financial institutions, other financial intermediaries and auxiliaries, and insurance corporations and pension funds; general government with component sectors also presented - central government and local government; households and non-profit institutions serving households; and rest of the world.
 The definitions of these sectors and brief details of data sources are given in Section C Introduction of this Handbook.